50 results found

 © 2017 IEEE.
 Thirty-Three years has passed since the first utilization of laparoscopic technology in surgery, yet the deployment of robots in endovascular catheterization process is currently still in its infancy.
 Following up some reviews by other researchers, this paper elaborates trends in robotic-Assisted endovascular catheterization through literature study of published articles since the last 4 years, direct observation of on going minimally invasive endovascular intervention surgery, and discussions with an interventional cardiologist.
 Some important facts have been identified such as, some commercial robots have been used In Vitro, and magnetic resonance compatible slave robots as well as methods for physician skill evaluation are under development.
 The existing issues include miniaturization of flexible robots, side contact force sensing device for catheters, and stable haptic feedback in master robot.
 Some examples of interesting topics for future research are more stable and robust haptic feedback, structure and mechanism of catheter, intra-cardiac sensors, estimation methods of catheter tip states (position, angle and contact force), modeling and control methods, image sensing technology which does not yield radiation exposure yet more economically affordable, and simulator with skill assessment algorithm.

-Konstantinova J, Cotugno G, Dasgupta P, et al., 2017, Palpation force modulation strategies to identify hard regions in soft tissue organs., PLoS One, Vol: 12
+Nanayakkara DPT, Konstantinova J, Cotugno G, et al., 2017, Palpation force modulation strategies to identify hard regions in soft tissue organs, PLOS One, Vol: 12, ISSN: 1932-6203

 This paper presents experimental evidence for the existence of a set of unique force modulation strategies during manual soft tissue palpation to locate hard abnormalities such as tumors.
 We explore the active probing strategies of defined local areas and outline the role of force control.
 In addition, we investigate whether the applied force depends on the non-homogeneity of the soft tissue.
 Experimental results on manual palpation of soft silicone phantoms show that humans have a well defined force control pattern of probing that is used independently of the non-homogeneity of the soft tissue.
 We observed that the modulations of lateral forces are distributed around the mean frequency of 22.3 Hz.
 Furthermore, we found that the applied normal pressure during probing can be modeled using a second order reactive autoregressive model.
 These mathematical abstractions were implemented and validated for the autonomous palpation for different stiffness parameters using a robotic probe with a rigid spherical indentation tip.
 The results show that the autonomous robotic palpation strategy abstracted from human demonstrations is capable of not only detecting the embedded nodules, but also enhancing the stiffness perception compared to static indentation of the probe.